-An EDM (electronic dance music) jam like no other, this fest is free-spirited, funky, homegrown and multicultural all in one.
+The EDM (electronic dance music) jam is free-spirited, funky, homegrown and multicultural all in one.
 Festivalgoers can choose from basic admission, VIP and glamping options.
-Sonic Bloom Academy, including yoga and permaculture classes, starts June 11.
+Sonic Bloom Academy, including yoga and permaculture classes, starts June 10.

 High Mountain Hay Fever Bluegrass Festival

 Nationally-renowned bluegrass performers set against stunning views of the Sangre de Cristo Mountains.
-Hosted by Dry Branch Fire Squad and The Sons and Brothers Band, the 2017 lineup includes Jim Gaudet and the Railroad Boys, The Stray Birds, The Glade City Rounders and many more.
+Hosted by Dry Branch Fire Squad and The Sons and Brothers Band, the 2018 lineup includes The Kathy Kallick Band, David Davis and the Warrior River Boys, The Steel Pennies and many more.